YoussefMRefaat/EShop/README.md

 #### Users can :-
  <em>In addition to the previous features</em> <br>
-1- Add or remove an accessory to or from favourites <br>
+1- Add or remove a product to or from favourites <br>
 2- Access the favourites page <br>
-2- Add or remove an accessory to or from the cart <br>
+2- Add or remove a product to or from the cart <br>
 3- Access the cart page <br>
-4- Update the quantity of an accessory in the cart <br>
+4- Update the quantity of a product in the cart <br>
 5- Place an order (if not banned)<br>

-#### Admins can :-
+#### Moderators can :-
 <em>In addition to the previous features </em> <br>
 1. Create, read, update, and delete categories <br>
-2. Create, read, update, and delete accessories <br>
+2. Create, read, update, and delete products <br>
 3. Read all orders
 4. Update the status of the order<br>
     1. If the order is pending, It can be shipped or cancelled